Botic van de Zandschulp

 Botic van de Zandschulp (/nl/; born 4 October 1995) is a Dutch professional tennis player.
-He has a career-high ATP singles ranking of world No. 22, achieved on 29 August 2022 and a doubles ranking of No. 60, achieved on 22 May 2023.
-He is currently the No. 3 singles player from The Netherlands.
+He has a career-high ATP singles ranking of world No. 22 achieved on 29 August 2022 and a best doubles ranking of No. 60, reached on 22 May 2023.
+He is currently the No. 2 singles player from the Netherlands.

+Van de Zandschulp has won two ATP Tour doubles titles.
+He represents the Netherlands at the Davis Cup.

-Van de Zandschulp's breakthrough occurred at the 2021 US Open when he became the third qualifier in US Open history to reach the quarterfinals of the tournament (after Nicolas Escudé in 1999 and Gilles Müller in 2008), with wins over seeded players Casper Ruud and Diego Schwartzman.
-He was also the third man to progress to the main draw of all four majors through qualifying in one year, the others being Elias Ymer in 2015 and Frank Dancevic in 2011.
-In 2022, Van de Zandschulp reached his maiden ATP Tour final at the Bavarian International Tennis Championships.
+Van de Zandschulp's breakthrough occurred at the 2021 US Open, when as a qualifier he reached the quarterfinals of the tournament.
+That season, he became the third man to progress to the main draw of all four majors through qualifying in the same year, the others being Elias Ymer in 2015 and Frank Dancevic in 2011.